 - The enrollee will remain responsible for coinsurances, copayments, deductibles.

 - Medicare does not cover services, such as transportation to and from medical appointments, vehicle modifications, case management services, residential treatment programs, long-term and custodial care, and replacement services.

 Medicare enrollees can elect to keep the unlimited coverages on their auto policies.
 If seniors keep unlimited medical coverages, the auto insurer will pay for the services that Medicare would not cover.
 Seniors can purchase lower than unlimited levels of PIP medical coverage: $250,000 or $500,000 per person per accident of coverage.

 What happens if a Senior Chooses Lower Limits

 Seniors that choose lower limits and exhaust their PIP Medical limits in auto accidents and have no other medical coverage.
-Medicare will pay for Medicare-covered services, but the enrollee will remain responsible for coinsurances, copayments, and deductibles, and for any services that it does not cover.
+Medicare will pay for Medicare-covered services.
+Enrollees will remain responsible for coinsurances, copayments, and deductibles, and any services that Medicare does not cover.

 Michigan Auto Insurance Savings

 Michigan Auto reform states that depending on your Personal Injury choice, you should see the following reductions.